Coronavirus (Covid-19) Advice and Support

 - Useful links - national and local

-Overall, GP practices are taking actions to protect patients, staff and the wider community via a telephone triage system for GP appointments.
+GP practices are continuing to protect patients, staff and the wider community via a telephone triage system for appointments.
+Most patients are offered phone appointments, some video consultations and online consultations.
+However, your practice will make arrangements for face-to-face appointment for anyone if it is necessary and will inform you of the arrangements to ensure you, and the clinician you are seeing, stay safe.
 For more information about speaking to your GP, click here.

-If you need medical help please contact NHS111 first, via phone or the NHS111 website.
-They will triage your case and direct you to the most appropriate unit.
+We are trying to reduce the number of people sitting in crowded waiting rooms where infection could spread.
+If you need medical help or advice please contact NHS111 first, via phone or the NHS111 website.
+They will triage your case and direct you to the most appropriate service.
+This could include a a hospital Emergency Department or a local Minor Injuries Unit.
 People with injuries who have not called in advance will be seen and treated as necessary.
 However, if the condition or injury is not urgent, staff will ask patients attend the following day with an appointment.

 Please also note that to comply with social distancing, people are asked to attend units on their own if possible, or with one other person only if they require help or support.